Get insider access

 Speech + Subway Noise Audio Sample

 The integrated microphone has a sub-par noise handling performance.
-In our SpNR test, it achieved a speech-to-noise ratio of 17dB, indicating that it's best suited for quiet and moderately loud environments, but it may struggle to fully separate speech from background noise in loud situations like a subway station.
+It performs decently well in quiet and moderately loud environments but may struggle to fully separate speech from background noise in loud situations like a subway station.

 Active Features